seyoon20087/react-loadable-revised/README.md

 For more information, please refer to the [upstream README](https://github.com/jamiebuilds/react-loadable/tree/master#------------api-docs).

-The `Manifest` type from `react-loadable/webpack` the only exception however I don't expect existing projects to break from working.
+The `Manifest` type from `react-loadable/webpack` is the only exception however I don't expect existing projects to break from working.

 ## License